IgniteUI/igniteui-docfx/en/components/charts/types/area-chart.md

 <div class="divider--half"></div>

+## Advanced Types of Area Charts

+The following sections explain more advanced types of Angular Area Charts that can be created using the [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control instead of `XamCategoryChart` control with simplified API.

 ## Angular Step Area Chart

 The Ignite UI for Angular Step Area Chart belongs to a group of category charts and it is rendered using a collection of points connected by continuous vertical and horizontal lines with the area below lines filled in.
 Values are represented on the y-axis and categories are displayed on the x-axis.
 The step area chart emphasizes the amount of change over a period of time or compares multiple items.
 You can create this type of chart in `XamCategoryChart` control by binding your data and setting [`ChartType`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/enums/charttype.html) property to `StepArea` value, as shown in the example below.